Prayers of the Faithful This Week

 2.That lawmakers may be inspired by the miracle of Christmas to protect every unborn child from the violence of abortion, let us pray to the Lord.Lord, hear our prayer.

-That N. and all innocent children lost to abortion may celebrate an eternal Christmas with the Holy Innocents and the Christ Child in heaven, let us pray to the Lord.Lord, hear our prayer.
+That N. and all the faithful departed may rest in the mercy of God, let us pray to the Lord.Lord, hear our prayer.

 Edit Prayers